 - No one is looking at the camera.

 - When you want natural shots, but once the camera is out, Little Miss is already posing for you.

 - Insist she just be natural, don’t look at Mom with the camera, just do what you’re doing, and STILL – she poses.

 - The camera flash has to be used, because it’s late at night, no light is anywhere, and the flash keeps reflecting off the product you’re taking a photo of.

 - You keep catching your own likeness in the packaging of the product you’re photographing, because your lens is garbage, and you’ve got to be close up to get a shot.

-- Mama Sunflower has started to drink, and now all the photos are blurry because she’s totally toasted and could care less about photos.
+- Mama Sunflower starts drinking, so all the photos are blurry because she’s tipsy and no longer cares about photos.
 Those hiccups just don’t help, at all.

 No one out there taking photos wants anyone to know what the first 100 attempts look like, because that’s not “sexy.”
 I get it.
 We want to keep the “mystery alive,” and never let the bloopers out.
 Screw that noise, I’m all about full disclosure.
 We’ve got some humdingers, and let me tell you, I’m not afraid to share some of them right here, right now, so everyone gets a sense of what goes on Behind the Scenes of November Sunflower!